 The Relationship Between Mental Health And Hobbies

 The studies between hobbies and mental health have been going on for several years.
 Indeed some studies were brought up confirming their connection.
-Here are four reasons why.
+According to Srini Pillay M.D.
+“It was found that enjoyable leisure activities are associated with lower blood pressure, smaller waist circumference, and a lower body mass index.
+People also feel better physically and are less likely to be depressed.”

 - Decreases Negative Stress